-Italian Garden History – From the Renaissance to 20th Century
+Italian Garden History – From the Renaissance to the 20th Century

 The renaissance of gardening in Tuscany was inaugurated by Leon Battista Alberti’s publication of De re aediﬁcatoria (‘On the art of building’) in 1452.
 The garden of the Villa Quaracchi, which was built by Giovanni Rucellai in about 1459, contains various medieval elements (arbours, pergolas, and a rose garden), but it conforms in so many respects to the principles enunciated by Alberti that its design has been conﬁdently attributed to him.